Jemison-DavidJasonStephenVasiliy/MTG-Project/Draft_README.md

 ### Background
 What makes a card valuable?
 According to MTGGoldfish News [here](https://www.mtggoldfish.com/articles),
 >    "Determining a collectible cards value is not necessarily a straight forward affair.
 Often a cards popularity is affected by
 > the design of the card or the desirability of the art itself from esteemed artists."

+[Here's](https://www.notion.so/jason-r-turner/Magic-FAQs-5315dcd4ad564d6ea92f6e9f10d99b6a) a link to some Magic FAQs that helped us understand the fundamentals involved to make informed decisions in our project

 By analyzing Scryfall's API data, we will determine what influences a card's value.

 ### The Data
-Our dataset came from a Scryfall.com.
+Our dataset came from [https://scryfall.com/docs/api/bulk-data](https://scryfall.com/docs/api/bulk-data).
 It includes over 20,000 functionally unique cards from a collectible card game starting from the 90s till present day.

 ### Deliverables